gdepeute/dae.notes/plan.745.md

   - If there is an issue will PDC expect 24x7 engineer/operations to resolve?
 - Will (initial) front line of support be Development?
 - What's the plan to convey knowledge about the system to Operations and Support for them to asssume front line support?
+- Does PDC have any new support they are responsible for in 7.4?

 ### Configuration / Sizing